StratumOS/StratumOS/README.md

 # 💻 StratumOS
 ### 📱 remote controlled Linux system
 ---
-This repository includes a shell scripts for executing the bulk of the configuration and execute process.
+This repository includes a shell scripts for executing the bulk of the configuration and execution process.

 ---